LoopKit/loopdocs/docs/faqs/glossary.md

 **Tooltip**: brief definitions provided for important terms and abbreviations on the website

 **URL**: website address (Uniform Resource Locator)

+**UTC**: Coordinated Universal Time is a time standard for civil time and time zones worldwide

 **Ventura**: operating system for Mac, macOS 13.x